 Take the train to South Kensington and then pick two of the following three museums.
 Our recommendation would be the Natural History Museum followed by the Science Museum.

-The Natural History Museum is called the “dead zoo” because it is full of stuffed animals from all around the world – elephants, birds and even a Blue Whale!
-The most popular exhibits though, are the ages-old dinosaur bones (allow for 2-3 hours).
+The Natural History Museum is called the “dead zoo” because it is full of stuffed animals from all around the world.
+The most popular exhibits are the dinosaur bones (allow for 2-3 hours).

 The Science Museum covers everything from the earliest computers and cars to the Apollo moon landings.
 They’ve also got an IMAX cinema and a floor full of airplanes (allow for 2-3 hours).

 The Victoria & Albert Museum explores the history of art and design.
-You will see fabulous furniture, jewellery and clothes, and the world-famous Cast Room – containing replicas of the world’s greatest monuments and statues (allow for 2 hours.
+You will see fabulous furniture, jewellery and clothes, and the world-famous Cast Room (allow for 2 hours).